 Compensation in a change of control situation is designed: (1) to protect the compensation already earned by executives and to ensure that they will be treated fairly in the event of a change of control; and (2) to help ensure the retention and dedicated attention of key executives critical to the ongoing operation of the Company.

 We believe shareholders will be best served if the interests of our executive officers are aligned with those of our shareholders.
 Consistent with these principles, we have provided each of executive officers with change-of-control benefits so that our executive officers can focus on our business without the distraction of searching for new employment.
 None of the agreements providing these benefits require the Company to make excise tax gross-up payments upon a change of control.
 Moreover, the Committee has determined that it does not intend to enter into any agreements or arrangements that will require the Company to make excise tax gross-up payments to any person.

 In connection with his hiring in December 2010, the Company entered a Severance Agreement with Mr. Maharaj that provides him with certain change-of-control benefits.
 Similarly, effective February 9, 2012, the Company entered into change of control agreements, each with three-year terms, with Messrs.
-Arens, Olson, Phillips, and Stich providing each of them with certain change-of-control benefits.
-Under the Company's change of control provisions, no benefits are payable to an executive officer unless both a change of control occurs, and the executive's employment is terminated by the Company without cause, or by him for good reason.
+Arens, Olson, Phillips, and Stich providing each of them with certain change-of-control benefits and entered into a change-of-control agreement with Mr. LaFrence on December 17, 2012 in connection with his hiring.
+Under the Company's change of control provisions, no benefits are payable to an executive officer unless both a change of control occurs, and the executive's employment is terminated by the Company within 12 months after a change of control without cause, or by him for good reason.
 Absent a "change of control," the agreements do not require the Company to retain the executives or to pay them any specified level of compensation or benefits.
 Our change of control agreements are discussed in more detail in the "Potential Payments Upon Termination or Change of Control" section of "Executive Compensation."